 Key points:

-- Starlink has quietly adjusted their $50 Roam plan to now include 100GB of high speed data, instead of 50GB.
+- Starlink has quietly adjusted its $50 Roam plan to include 100GB of high-speed data, up from 50GB.

 - After the 100GB is used up, the plan switches to unlimited data at slow speeds.